Refined Chabauty--Kim computations for the thrice-punctured line over $\mathbb{Z}[1/6]$: Computing Chabauty--Kim loci in depth 2

 Write $[x] \coloneqq 1 \otimes x \in E$ for $x \in \bQ^\times$.
 By Tate's vanishing of the rational Milnor $K$-group $K_2(\bQ) \otimes {\bQ}$ \cite[Theorem~11.6]{milnor}, every element of $E \otimes E$ can be written as a $\bQ$-linear combination of Steinberg elements $[t] \otimes [1-t]$ where $t \in \bQ \smallsetminus \{0,1\}$.
 Given such a ``Steinberg decomposition'' in $E \otimes E$

 for a pair of primes $(\ell,q)$, a formula for the DCW coefficient $a_{\tau_{\ell} \tau_q}$ is given by

-The algorithm described \cite{BBKLMQSX} is slightly more involved in that it computes Steinberg decompositions in the wedge square $E \wedge E$ rather than the tensor square (for efficiency) and takes care to avoid Steinberg elements $[t] \wedge [1-t]$ where $t$ or $1-t$ contains factors of~$p$ (to avoid choosing a branch of the $p$-adic logarithm).
-That algorithm is implemented in Sage \cite{KLS:dcwcoefficients}.
+The algorithm described in \cite{BBKLMQSX} is slightly more involved in that it computes Steinberg decompositions in the wedge square $E \wedge E$ rather than the tensor square (for efficiency) and takes care to avoid Steinberg elements $[t] \wedge [1-t]$ where $t$ or $1-t$ contains factors of~$p$ (to avoid choosing a branch of the $p$-adic logarithm).
+In loc.~cit., the right hand side of Eq.~\eqref{eq:steinberg decomposition} also contains additional terms of the form $[x] \otimes [y] + [y] \otimes [x]$, but those are expressable in terms of Steinberg elements as well, so they can be subsumed under the sum in Eq.~\eqref{eq:steinberg decomposition}.
+The algorithm described there is implemented in Sage \cite{KLS:dcwcoefficients}.
 It can be used to compute a Steinberg decomposition of $[2] \wedge [q]$ in $E \wedge E$, which can then be passed to the function \texttt{depth2\_constant} from \cite{sage_code} to compute the $p$-adic constant $a_{\tau_q \tau_2}$ with precision~$N$.
 For example, taking $q = 19$ and $p = 7$, the code

 computes $a_{\tau_{19} \tau_2} \in \bQ_7$ as